 Utilization monitoring is done using the Key Species Method on a landscape (pasture) scale for pasture utilization (Utilization Studies and Residual Measurements, TR 1734-3, 1999b).
-The target utilization levels for key forage plant species are no more than 50 percent utilization42 on key native upland perennial species and 60 percent utilization on desirable nonnative species, such as crested wheatgrass (AMU and Steens CMPA RMPs 2005, p.
+The target utilization levels for key forage plant species are no more than 50% utilization53 on key native upland perennial species and 60% utilization on desirable nonnative species, such as crested wheatgrass (AMU and Steens CMPA RMPs 2005, p.
 54).
-Utilization monitoring is performed along a route transect by vehicle, foot, and/or horseback.
-Utilization routes are in areas livestock are able to access, with utilization points occurring at a set interval specific to the route.
-At each utilization point, an estimate of utilization is made; since these points are on an interval, they may fall in areas of higher-than-normal use (near water or salt), or in areas of lower-than-normal use (further from water or salt).
-All utilization points are then averaged across the pasture and overall utilization is calculated on a pasture average basis.
-Utilization monitoring is done annually, on each grazed pasture, after livestock are gathered.43 A summary of the utilization averages for each pasture is in Table 17.
+For utilization data see Appendix L.